-It was the year 1998.
-Lauren Chiodini, an undergraduate at Cal State Northridge, made her way toward the office of the Dean of Arts in search of help for a class project.
+Lauren Chiodini, an undergraduate at Cal State Northridge, made her way toward the office of the Dean of Arts in search of help for a class project in the year 1988.
 Upon entering the room, she noticed a guitar leaning against the wall.

 “You play guitar?”
 Chiodini asked.
 “My dad plays guitar, the two of you should get together and jam sometime.”